JoshuaPJC/mini4/README.md

 [MINI](https://github.com/panique/mini) (original version) and [MINI2](https://github.com/panique/mini2) (used Slim router) were built by me (panique), MINI3 is an excellent and improved version of the original MINI, made by [JaoNoctus](https://github.com/JaoNoctus).
 Big thanks, man! :)
-Finally MINI4 is an improved version of MINI3, adding Twig support and routing system, mabe by [VFRZ](https://github.com/vfrz)
+Finally MINI4 is an improved version of MINI3, adding Twig support and routing system, made by [VFRZ](https://github.com/vfrz)

 ## Features